Get your free personal and business credit scores to find out.

 Your cash flow is an analysis of the amount of money that’s coming into your business versus the amount of money going out.
 It might sound like this is the same as profitability, but it’s actually not: because of timing problems with sales and accounts receivable, you can be profitable without being cash flow positive.
 (And likewise, you can be cash flow positive without showing a profit on your tax returns—if you’re trying to save on business taxes.)

-To calculate EBITDA, start by calculating EBIT.
-You can do this in one of two ways:
+If you want to know how to calculate EBITDA, start by calculating EBIT.
+You can use one of two EBITDA formulas:

 Once you have your EBIT, add back in depreciation and amortization: